The Los Angeles skyline

-Southeast Los Angeles, or South LA as locals call it, is a neighborhood that perfectly encapsulates the rich tapestry of LA's cultural heritage.
-This neighborhood, known for its multicultural community and street life, offers residents a taste of LA’s rich heritage while being far removed from the hectic pace of the city center.
-Commuting from South LA is simple, with easy access to several major highways including I-110 and I-105, and numerous Metro bus lines crisscrossing the area.
+Southeast Los Angeles is a neighborhood that encapsulates a varied suburban tapestry.
+Renters can relish the proximity to Downtown while being far removed from the hectic pace of the city center.
+Commuting from here is simple, with easy access to several major highways including I-110 and I-105, and numerous Metro bus lines crisscrossing the area.

 Things to do in Southeast Los Angeles

-• Median Home Value in Valley Glen: $1.2M
+• Median Home List Price in Valley Glen: $1.2M

 Next on our list is Valley Glen, a tranquil haven nestled in the San Fernando Valley.
 This peaceful neighborhood, known for its leafy streets and family-friendly vibe, provides residents with a serene retreat from the city's fast-paced lifestyle.
 Commuting from Valley Glen is made easy, thanks to its proximity to several major freeways including the 101, 170, and 405.